kb-dk/access-digital-objects/README.md

 4. One should be able to get hold of a [single record, given its Identifier](http://www.openarchives.org/OAI/openarchivesprotocol.html#GetRecord)
   + http://www.kb.dk/cop/oai/?verb=GetRecord&identifier=oai:kb.dk:manus:judsam:2010:maj:jsmss:object62730&metadataPrefix=oai_dc

+You can easily harvest any of our editions by getting chosing the desired set in the ListSets example above and insert it into the ListRecords URI.
 In the cases in the examples above we obtained the records in mods format, other alternatives are oai_dc and ese.
 See below.

 ### Search and retrieval

-Our most important is internally referred to as COP, an acronym for which one possible interpretation could be **C**ommon **O**bject **P**ublishing platform.
+Our most important data source is internally referred to as COP, an acronym for which one possible interpretation could be **C**ommon **O**bject **P**ublishing platform.
 The word _Common_ would refer to that it is platform which is common between different collections and media types.
 However, when it was released we intentionally never gave the service a brand name.

 The metadata and objects in COP are accessible from two front ends